garden-io/garden/docs/reference/commands.md

 ### garden logout

-Log out of configured providers for this project and environment..
+Log out of configured providers for this project and environment.

 Examples: